rpl/grunt-mozilla-addon-sdk/README.md

 ### mozilla-cfx

-"mozilla-addon-sdk" is a grunt multi-task which run cfx command line tool on a extension directory using using the available addon-sdk revisions.
+"mozilla-addon-sdk" is a grunt multi-task which run cfx command line tool on a extension directory using the available addon-sdk revisions.

 #### "mozilla-addon-sdk"
 Type: `String`